The One Beauty Product That's Louder Than The Music At Coachella

 The company just announced the launch of Glow Getter, a root glitter gel that comes in a squeezable bottle with a paintbrush-like applicator.
 Translation: You'll no longer need to apply a thick putty first, sprinkle on the loose particles with your fingers, and messily distribute it yourself.
 Now you can lend your hair a hit of silver-and-purple glimmer by just smearing the stuff on straight from the tube.
 Genius.

-Even better, it comes with a craft store price tag of $12.95, and somehow didn't budge from our hair all day when we gave it a test drive.
+Even better, it comes with a art shop price tag of $12.95 (£10.35), and somehow didn't budge from our hair all day when we gave it a test drive.
 (So if you're wearing it on a weeknight, proceed with caution.)
 We wouldn't necessarily say it's for the every day, but we'd definitely pack it for the desert.

 Advertisement